 Jackie Morris grew up in the vale of Evesham and studied at the Hereford College of Arts and at Bath Academy.

+2019 saw Jackie win both the prestigious Cilip Kate Greenaway Medal and The Shadower's Choice Awards for her stunning artwork in The Lost Words: A Spell Book.
 She has illustrated for the New Statesman, Independent and Guardian, collaborated with Ted Hughes, and has written and illustrated over 40 books, including beloved classics such as The Snow Leopard, The Ice Bear, Song of the Golden Hare, Tell me a Dragon, East of the Sun, West of the Moon and The Wild Swans.
 Jackie Morris lives in a cottage on the cliffs of Pembrokeshire.

 From a visual perspective Jackie's mind-opening paintings summon into being the Lost Words and lost nature that she so dearly believes in.
 These paintings have a magical otherworldly feel that make us look again at the world around us.
 Her ability to capture the wildness, essence, power, character and wisdom of the natural world is a source of inspiration to any who see them.
 She has proved that spells can be woven visually as well as verbally.
 The Lost Words - Spell Songs will draw heavily on Jackie's artwork and vision for inspiration.
 The book is as much a work of art as a work of literature.
 Carefully crafted projections of Jackie's artwork will accompany the musicians on stage and form an integral part of the live show.
 At select shows Jackie will paint live, her work fed to a screen so that the audience can see her painting unfold.